The Legacy of Oswald Roper

 - You can pick the time you want to swim.

-If you have any questions contact Pete Caragher at firstname.lastname@example.org.
+If you have any questions or would like to participate in or sponsor the 2020 Oz Relay, please contact Pete Caragher at firstname.lastname@example.org.

 Oswald Roper, Flying Fish Swim Instructor and Coach